How to be in this World but Not of It – Representing Godly Behavior

 Jesus prays to God for us on this very subject.

-We can read it in John 17:13-19 “I am coming to you now, but I say these things while I am still in the world, so that they may have the full measure of my joy within them.
+John 17:13-19 “I am coming to you now, but I say these things while I am still in the world, so that they may have the full measure of my joy within them.
 I have given them your word and the world has hated them, for they are not of the world any more than I am of the world.
 My prayer is not that you take them out of the world but that you protect them from the evil one.
 They are not of the world, even as I am not of it.
 Sanctify them by the truth; your word is truth.
 As you sent me into the world, I have sent them into the world.
 For them I sanctify myself, that they too may be truly sanctified.“

 I ask you to really soak that in today!
 Jesus prayed to God on our behalf.
 He prayed for our protection from the evil that surrounds us.
 Jesus has surrounded us with the protection of God’s word and truth so that we may lead others to God!
 Jesus gave the ultimate sacrifice for us so that we can have eternal protection!